Rand Paul: Economic issues

 Paul supports a balanced budget amendment to the U.S. constitution which would require Congress to balance the budget annually.
 He has introduced legislation called the Penny Plan which would reduce federal spending by 1% each year, seeking to balance the budget in 5 years.
 Paul has opposed efforts to raise the debt ceiling without significant spending cuts.

 While running for president in 2016, Paul proposed the "Fair and Flat Tax" plan which he said would "repeal the entire IRS tax code ... and replace it with a low, broad-based tax of 14.5 [percent] on individuals and businesses".

 Paul has introduced legislation to audit the Federal Reserve, saying that "We must take a critical look at the Fed's monetary policy decisions, discount window operations, and a host of other things, with a real audit—and not just pay lip-service to the idea of an audit."

+Paul has a tradition of publishing a Festivus report in which he airs grievances against wasteful federal spending.
+The 2023 report alleged $900 billion in wasteful spending, noting $8,395 for a lobster tank for the Pentagon.
+In 2025, the report alleged $1.6 trillion of wasteful spending, and highlighted a Department of Veterans Affairs-funded effort "teaching teenage ferrets how to binge drink."